 (H) All cash complimentaries shall be disbursed directly to the patron by a gaming cashier at the cage after receipt of appropriate documentation or in any other manner approved by the commission.

-(K) Each casino operator licensee or casino operator applicant shall submit procedures for auditing complimentary transactions which shall include:
+(K) Each casino operator shall submit procedures for auditing complimentary transactions which shall include:

 (1) Control of inventory of pre-numbered forms;